 The result of research, analysis and community consultation, the Activate Orange plan is built on the emerging strengths of the local economy to make a bold pitch for more than $170 million in funding from both the state and federal governments, to turn Orange into the economic powerhouse of inland NSW.

-~ This document contains the council’s annual budget for the 2018/2019 financial year.
+~ This document contains the Council’s annual budget and operational plan for the 2021/2022 financial year.

-~ This document contains the fees to be charged by Orange City Council for providing goods and services during the 2018/2019 financial year.
-These fees came into effect on 1 July 2018.
+~ This document contains the fees to be charged by Orange City Council for providing goods and services during the 2021/2022 financial year.
+These fees are in effect as at 1 July 2021.

 ~ This long-term planning document puts other planning strategies into a ten-year context.

-~ This workforce planning document outlines Orange City Council’s planning strategies for the next three years.
+~ This workforce planning document outlines Orange City Council’s workforce strategies for the next three years.

 - the long-term replacement of major assets